 So instead of playing CTF challenges in the evening I decided to go for CVE hunting.
 As this was my first time really doing this I opted to start easy with some wordpress plugins to find any vulnerabilities.
 Once I found a vulnerability I reported the details to email@example.com and then filled in the details in CVE Form to assign a CVE to the vulnerability.
-I don't consider this vulnerability a high impact vulnerability but it was just to see needed to be done to get the CVE.
+Unfortunualty the vulnerability was already discovered before I did.

 Title: Stored XSS in Testimonial-slider plugin (Wordpress)